 To register, please click the book now link under the relevant event.

-For further information about the Society please contact Dr Fiorentina Sterkaj, Lecturer in Psychology by email: firstname.lastname@example.org, or telephone 01473 338187.
+For further information about the Society please contact Dr Emmanouil Georgiais, Senior Lecturer in Sport and Exercise Psychology by email: firstname.lastname@example.org, or telephone 01473 338853.

 Lecture 1, Monday 11th November, 5.30pm in WLT2

 Camilla Ghazala: Mindfulness, scientific definition and usage

 Mindfulness is a practical technique that enable us to work with ourselves, others and life being generally grounded, energised, respectful, practical and collaborative.